ldijkman/ESPxWebFlMgr/README.md

 ---

+### maybe it can be done even simpler with httpupdater lib via ccurl in serial monitor
+must have a look how and size of code and if it will work with espasynwebserver.h in future

+---

 Alexander W. on Facebook commented => looks like LCARS

 Wikipedia => In the Star Trek fictional universe, LCARS is a computer operating system.
 Within Star Trek chronology